Prices are in USD and do not include shipping/handling.

 Tirhert is simply of the most beautiful meteorites available to collectors today.
 It is a witnessed achondrite with gorgeous, glassy, partially translucent fusion crust, and a stunning interior composed mostly of white plagioclase and tan pyroxene grains.

 An excellent example of this Finnish witnessed fall with beautiful brecciation, black shock veins, and fusion crust.
 This fragment measures approx. 47 x 30 x 17 mm and originates from Harvard University by way of Bill Kroth (Cosmic Matter).
 An original copy of Borgstrom's monograph on St. Michel (in background) is included with this stellar fragment gratis.

-A handsome and perfectly stable example of this crater-making iron, uncleaned with a goreous patina that reminds me of chocolate truffle powder.
-This specimen also carries physical provenance from the University of New Mexico's Institute of Meteoritics (IoM) and can be found listed in at least one of their meteorite collection catalogs.
-Measures approx. 41 x 35 x 26 mm and includes a matching label from IoM.
+A handsome, stable example of this crater-making iron, uncleaned with a patina that reminds me of chocolate truffles.
+It also carries provenance from the University of New Mexico's Institute of Meteoritics and can be found listed in at least one of their meteorite collection catalogs.

 19th c.
 GREGORY EPHEMERA/OFFPRINTS

 A three-piece lot of scarce publications by James Gregory (1832 - 1899) that includes an early educational pamphlet on meteorites (c1890), a two-page offprint on the Daniel's Kuil meteorite from 1868, and a two-page offprint on two French meteorites (Aubres and Mornans) from 1887 with a short correction penned by the hand of Gregory himself.